kwea123/CasMVSNet_pl/README.md

 The above metrics of `This repo (same as paper)` correspond to this training but the model is saved on the 10th epoch (least `val_loss` but not the best in other metrics).

 # Testing
+## Data download
+You need to download [full resolution image](http://roboimagedata2.compute.dtu.dk/data/MVS/Rectified.zip) and unzip to the same folder as your training data, if you want to test the model for higher resolution (I tested with 1152x864).

+## Testing model
 For testing depth prediction with val/test set, please see `test.ipynb`.

 For depth fusion, run `python eval.py --split test --ckpt_path ckpts/exp2/_ckpt_epoch_10.ckpt (--save_visual)`.
 It will generate depth prediction files under folder `results/depth`; after the depth prediction for all images finished, it will perform depth fusion for all scans and generate `.ply` files under folder `results/points`.